 Today, Talesin West is managed by the Frank Lloyd Wright Foundation and is a UNESCO World Heritage Site.
 Take a tour to enjoy multiple buildings connected by walkways, pools, gardens adorned with sculptures and fountains.
-See the unique furnishings that Wright designed, and for the most part that was constructed on-site by his apprentices.

 Tours of Taliesin West run 60-90 minutes and cost $35 to $49 per person, depending on whether they are guided or self-guided, and if they are outdoor only or include indoor touring.